£25.50 £30.00

 Clamp Size - this should match the outside diameter of your handlebars and should be as close as possible to ensure a good and safe fit.

-Zoom stem, hailing from China and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 507 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Iscaselle saddle (or seat if you prefer), hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time).
+Made from plastic/steel material and weighing in at 290 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW